A fence casts geometric shadows on a wall under bright sunlight.

 "Insights to Lessen Ableism: Individuality, Independence, Inquiry and Innovation"

-A woman with light brown hair and blonde highlights smiles at the camera inside a home.
+A woman with light brown hair and blonde highlights smiles at the camera.
 She wears a black zip-up sweater.
+The background is a house with hardwood flooring and white walls.

 Dr. Stephanie Chipeur, DCL (she/her)